felipemeriga/socket-flow/README.md

 - Error handling
 - It passes the autobahn-test-suite
 - TLS Support

-Features to be added:
-- Compression
+- Extensions (Compression and Decompression by permessage-deflate)

 ## Usage